benbalter/benbalter.github.com/_posts/2012-02-28-github-for-journalism-what-wordpress-post-forking-could-do-to-editorial-workflows.md

 ---
-author: Ben Balter
-title: >
-  GitHub for Journalism — What WordPress Post Forking could do to Editorial Workflows
+title: GitHub for Journalism — What WordPress Post Forking could do to Editorial Workflows
-excerpt: null
-layout: post
-categories:
-  - Technology
-tags:
-  - code
-  - collaboration
-  - github
-  - gsoc
-  - journalism
-  - open source
-  - plugin
-  - wordpress
-  - workflow
-post_format: []
 ---

 Wired Magazine recently took a turn for the meta.
 In addition to publishing their recent story featuring the popular version control site GitHub on Wired.com as they would normally, they also [published it on GitHub itself under a creative commons license](https://github.com/WiredEnterprise/Lord-of-the-Files), allowing readers to fork and contribute to the story as they saw fit.
 In [reflecting after the fact](http://www.wired.com/wiredenterprise/2012/02/github-revisited/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+wired%2Findex+%28Wired%3A+Index+3+%28Top+Stories+2%29%29), the Wired team said something that stood out to me: